brunexgeek/indiana/README.md

-indiana
+Indiana
 =======

-Indiana, the home automation platform.
+Indiana is a home automation platform running in a MSP430 microcontroller.